An Updated Guide To Questioning In The Classroom

 Why Questions Are More Important Than Answers

-Asking a question is a sign of understanding, not ignorance; it requires both knowledge and then–critically–the ability to see what else you’re missing.
+Asking a question (using strategies to help students ask better questions, for example) is a sign of understanding, not ignorance; it requires both knowledge and then–critically–the ability to see what else you’re missing.

 Questions are more important than answers because they reflect both understanding and curiosity in equal portions.
 To ask a question is to see both backward and forward–to make sense of a thing and what you know about it, and then extend outward in space and time to imagine what else can be known, or what others might know.
 To ask a great question is to see the conceptual ecology of the thing.